janbiedermann/up/README.md

 - set paths in the example_roda_app to point to your cloned rack & roda repos
 - and up! the server

-## Sinatra, others ...
+## Sinatra, Rails, others ...

-... currently do not work!
+... currently only work with up_ruby, with up_node or up (uWebSockets.js) they do not work!
 A example app for Sinatra is provided, for convenience of developing and expanding the capabilities of Opal.

 - [Sinatra patches](https://github.com/sinatra/sinatra/compare/main...janbiedermann:sinatra:main)
 - [Mustermann patches](https://github.com/sinatra/mustermann/compare/main...janbiedermann:mustermann:main)